This reading is also available in PDF.

 These first four P's give an informal definition of what the procedure does.
 The last two P's give a much more formal definition of the purpose of the procedure.
 You've seen at the beginning of this reading that the preconditions are the conditions that must be met in order for the procedure to work and that preconditions and postconditions are a form of contract.
 Since they are a contract, we do our best to specify them formally.

-details on the valid inputs the procedures accepts and the state of
+on the valid inputs the procedures accepts and the state of the

 correctly.
 For example, if a procedure depends on a value being named